wandb/docs/docs/guides/launch/create-launch-job.md

 wandb.init(settings=settings)
 ```

-If you do not specify a name, W&B will automatically generate a launch job name for you.
-It will create a job name with the following format: `job-<code-artifact-name>`.
+If you do not specify a name, W&B automatically generate a launch job name for you.
+The job name is formatted as follows: `job-<code-artifact-name>`.

 For more information on the [`run.log_code()`](../../ref/python/run.md#log_code) command, see the [API Reference guide](../../ref/README.md).